 Where to Watch Her: Blair Witch (out now) and American Pastoral, October 21

-This fall, Valorie Curry—who some may recognise from Fox’s The Following—goes from playing a scream queen in the year’s most chilling horror film, Blair Witch, to the mysterious and perverse Rita Cohen in American Pastoral, Ewan McGregor’s directorial debut—talk about range!
+This fall, Valorie Curry—who some may recognize from Fox’s The Following—goes from playing a scream queen in the year’s most chilling horror film, Blair Witch, to the mysterious and perverse Rita Cohen in American Pastoral, Ewan McGregor’s directorial debut—talk about range!

 The Good Witch: “[For Blair Witch], I really decided to make [Julia] Luna Lovegood from Harry Potter grown-up.
 So this sort of woodland fairy who is just incredibly sweet, simple, and excited about things.”